 A child’s first visit to the dentist should be enjoyable.
 Children are not born with a natural fear of the dentist, but they can fear the unknown.
 Our office makes a special effort to use pleasant, non-frightening, simple words to describe each treatment.
 Woodland Hills Dental Care has been recognized as a leading provider of pediatric dentistry in Woodland Hills and the surrounding communities.
 While most dentists refer their pediatric cases, our dental team is equipped to treat your child’s dental issues directly in our office.
 With extensive experience in pedodontics, we can provide a true “family” practice where we address the dental needs of your entire family in our Woodland Hills office location.

-First, the pediatric dentist Woodland Hills aims to provide a good dental home for the child.
+First, the pediatric dental team aims to provide a good dental home for the child.
 If a dental emergency does arise, parents can take the child for treatment at a familiar, comfortable location.

 Second, the pediatric dentist keeps meticulous records of the child’s ongoing dental health and jaw development.
 In general, painful dental conditions do not arise overnight.
 If the pediatric dentist understands the child’s dental health history, it becomes easier to anticipate future issues and intervene before they arise.

 Third, the pediatric dentist is able to educate parents and children during the visit.
 Sometimes the pediatric dentist wants to introduce one or several factors to enhance tooth health – for example, sealants, fluoride supplements, or xylitol.
 Other times, the pediatric dentist asks parents to change the child’s dietary or oral behavior – for example, reducing sugar in the child’s diet, removing an intraoral piercing, or even transitioning the child from sippy cups to adult-sized drinking glasses.